Intergovernmental Panel on Climate Change facts for kids

 The United States Environmental Protection Agency sought an international convention to restrict greenhouse gas emissions.
 The Reagan Administration worried that independent scientists would have too much influence.
 The WMO and UNEP therefore created the IPCC as an intergovernmental body in 1988.
 Scientists take part in the IPCC as both experts and government representatives.
 The IPCC produces reports backed by all leading relevant scientists.
 Member governments must also endorse the reports by consensus agreement.
 So the IPCC is both a scientific body and an organization of governments.
 Its job is to tell governments what scientists know about climate change.
 It also examines the impacts of climate change and options for dealing with it.
 The IPCC does this by assessing peer-reviewed scientific literature.

 The United Nations endorsed the creation of the IPCC in 1988.
 The General Assembly resolution noted that human activity could change the climate.
 This could lead to severe economic and social consequences.
 It said increasing concentrations of greenhouse gases could warm the planet.
 This would cause the sea level to rise.
-The effects for humanity would be disastrous if timely steps were not taken.
+The effects on humanity would be disastrous if timely steps were not taken.

 Organization